Gustav III: Russo-Swedish War (1788–1790)

-Throughout 1789 and 1790, Gustav conducted a war with Russia known as the Russo-Swedish War of 1788–90.
+Throughout 1789 and 1790, Gustav conducted a war with Russia known as the Russo-Swedish War of 1788–1790.
 At first, the venture seemed headed for disaster before the Swedes successfully broke a blockade by the Russian fleet at the Battle of Svensksund on 9 July 1790.
 This is regarded as the greatest naval victory ever achieved by the Swedish Navy.
 The Russians lost one-third of their fleet and 7,000 men.
 A month later, on 14 August 1790, a peace treaty was signed between Russia and Sweden: the Treaty of Värälä.
 Only eight months before, Catherine had declared that "the odious and revolting aggression" of the king of Sweden would be "forgiven" only if he "testified his repentance" by agreeing to a peace granting a general and unlimited amnesty to all his rebels and consenting to a guarantee by the Swedish Riksdag for the observance of peace in the future ("as it would be imprudent to confide in his good faith alone").
 The Treaty of Värälä spared Sweden from any such humiliating concession, and in October 1791, Gustav concluded an eight years' defensive alliance with the empress, who thereby bound herself to pay her new ally an annual subsidy of 300,000 rubles.

 Gustav next aimed at forming a league of princes against the revolutionary government in France, and subordinated every other consideration to this goal.
 His profound knowledge of popular assemblies enabled him, alone among contemporary sovereigns, to gauge the scope of the French Revolution accurately from the first.
-He was hampered, however, by financial restrictions and lack of support from the other European Powers.
+He was hampered, however, by financial restrictions and lack of support from the other European powers.
 Then, after the brief Diet of Gävle on 22 January – 24 February 1792, he fell victim to a widespread political conspiracy among his aristocratic enemies.

 Assassination

-Gustav III's war against Russia and his implementation of the Union and Security Act of 1789 helped increase hatred against the king which had been growing among the nobility ever since the coup d'état of 1772.
-A conspiracy to have the king assassinated and reform the constitution was created within the nobility in the winter of 1791–92.
-Among those involved were Jacob Johan Anckarström, Adolph Ribbing, Claes Fredrik Horn, Carl Pontus Lilliehorn and Carl Fredrik Pechlin.
+Gustav III's war against Russia and his implementation of the Union and Security Act of 1789 helped increase hatred of the king amongst the nobility, which had been growing ever since the coup d'état of 1772.
+In the winter of 1791–92, members of the nobility began a conspiracy to assassinate the king and reform the constitution.
+The conspirators included Jacob Johan Anckarström, Adolph Ribbing, Claes Fredrik Horn, Carl Pontus Lilliehorn and Carl Fredrik Pechlin.
 Anckarström was chosen to carry out the murder with pistols and knives, but there has also been evidence suggesting that Ribbing was the one who actually shot Gustav.